dianiz/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 * Assignment FAQs
 * Final Project Ideas

-In the General and Course Announcement topics, you and other course team members intend to add posts and that are relevant for all learners in your course, regardless of what enrollment track they are in.
-These topics will not be divided, because discussions in these topics are appropriate for a unified learner audience.
+In the "General" and "Course Announcement" topics, you and other course team members intend to add posts that are relevant for all learners in your course, regardless of what enrollment track they are in.
+You will not divide these topics, because discussions in these topics are appropriate for a unified learner audience.

-However, you will divide the Assignment FAQs and Final Project Ideas topics based on enrollment track, because the assignments and final projects that learners experience will differ based on whether they are in the Free track or the Certificate track.
+However, you will divide the "Assignment FAQs" and "Final Project Ideas" topics based on enrollment track, because the assignments and final projects that learners experience will differ based on whether they are enrolled in the "Free" track or the "Certificate" track.

 Although all learners see course-wide discussion topics called "Assignment FAQs" and "Final Project Ideas", discussions within these topics are divided.
 Learners in the "Free" track only interact in discussions with other "Free" track learners, and learners in the "Certificate" track only interact in discussions with other "Certificate" learners.

-You also decide that content-specific discussion topics within the course should NOT be divided.
-Instead, because learners in each enrollment track are receiving different content, you decide to use the visibility settings at the component level to add discussion components that are available only to the group of learners who can access the accompanying content.
+You also decide that content-specific discussion topics within the course should not be divided.
+Instead, because learners in each enrollment track are receiving different content, you will use the visibility settings at the component level to make each discussion component available only to the group of learners who can access the accompanying content.

+You implement your decisions by completing the following tasks.

 In the **Discussions** tab on the instructor dashboard in the LMS, you specify that you want to use enrollment tracks as the group type for dividing